JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 > You can have ubuntu without UI, if you plan to use your server's terminal only

 3. [Garuda](https://garudalinux.org/editions), if you want to say I use ARCH BTW.
-Mind the steep learning curve.
+Mind the steep learning curve. *It requires 2GB of RAM though.*

 How exactly?

 Well, first try download them and [run the OS via a VM](https://jalcocert.github.io/JAlcocerT/testing-nix-os/).

-Then, setup VENTOY into your USBs and bring your favourite one.
+Then, setup [VENTOY](https://github.com/ventoy/Ventoy) into your USBs and bring your favourite one.

 {{< youtube "hTw9DBEksx4" >}}